cosmicdeveloper-lab/CosmoTrade/README.md

 ```

 ### 3. Create a .env file
+more about the exchanges https://docs.ccxt.com/#/

 ```bash
 TELEGRAM_TOKEN=your_bot_token
 CHAT_ID=your_chat_id
 EXCHANGE=your_exchange_name(coinex, kucoin, binance, ...)
 ```
-### check here for more about the exchanges https://docs.ccxt.com/#/

 ### 4. Run the Bot (Basic)